-In the past we have done some crayon-resist painting to practice sight words; the kids always love finding the hidden words!
+Kids love finding hidden words and pictures.
+In the past we have done some crayon-resist painting to practice reading sight words.
 I’ve been looking forward to doing more crayon-resist painting with the kids, and this week we used our homemade watercolor paints to go on a crayon-resist egg hunt!

 To go on your own crayon-resist egg hunt with the kids, you will need to do a little preparation ahead of time.

 You will also need the following materials:

 - White crayon

 - Paint (We used our homemade liquid watercolors.)

 To prepare, use the white crayon to draw several Easter eggs all over your piece of paper.
 (Tip: Since white crayon is hard to see on white paper, I found that if you lean sideways and tilt your head just a bit you can see what you are drawing a little easier.)

 Once you have your eggs “hidden”, it’s time to call the kids in for the hunt!